Bronze Casting Supplier: Tin Bronze 907 for Gears, Worm Wheels, & More

 Erie Bronze & Aluminum is a non-ferrous sand casting supplier specializing in bronze alloy castings.
 Serving numerous industries, we cast a variety of non-leaded bronze alloys, including Tin Bronze 907.
 Tin bronze alloy 907 is known for excellent soldering, good brazing, and fair machinability.
 It is capable of accepting shock and impact loads, but with reduced surface speeds, making them an excellent choice for high strength bushings and bearings as well as moveable bridge components.
 Tin bronze alloys, such as C907, are typically found in:

 C90700 tin bronze castings are used for fixed and expansion bearings, where movement is slow or intermittent or where heavy loads are present, such as turntables for bridges and heavy construction equipment.

 Choosing Tin Bronze C90700 for Your Bronze Alloy Castings

 Erie Bronze & Aluminum produces Tin Bronze 907 to meet casting material specifications:

-Tin Bronze 907 characteristics give it an edge over other metals and metal alloys which makes it a versatile metal alloy for numerous fabrication practices.
-For more information about Tin Bronze 907 and its capabilities and properties, head over to its Material Data Sheet (MDS) to start learning more!
+Tin Bronze 907 characteristics give it an edge over other metals and metal alloys, making it a versatile metal alloy for numerous fabrication practices.
+For more information about Tin Bronze 907 and its capabilities and properties, download its Material Data Sheet (MDS) today!